Education

 The Spectrum of Gold Jewelry

 From most affordable to most expensive: gold-plated → gold vermeil → gold-filled → solid gold.
 Each has its place, and the right choice depends on your budget, lifestyle, and how often you'll wear the piece.
+This applies equally to rings, necklaces, earrings, bracelets, and watches.

 Gold-Plated Jewelry